crpietschmann/portfolio/_imports/_posts/2009-07-21-jhtmlarea-the-all-new-html-wysiwyg-editor-for-jquery.markdown

     toolbar: ["bold", "italic", "underline", "|", "h1", "h2", "h3", "h4", "h5", "h6", "|", "link", "unlink", "|",
         // This is how to add a completely custom Toolbar Button {
-            // The CSS Class to assign the Button &lt;a&gt; tag
+            // The CSS Class to assign the Button <a> tag
             css: "custom_disk_button",

             // The Text to display in the buttons alt text / tooltip